Dibble710/DibbleBot-1/README.md

-# Discord-Bots
+# DibbleBot
-These are the discord bots that I have made so far!
+This is the very first Discord bot that I have created so far using the discord.js API